webdesserts/lazy_files/README.md

 file.io.closed?         #=> true
 ```

-A `LazyFile` stores an absolute reference to your file, so you do not lose the
+A `Lazy::File` stores an absolute reference to your file, so you do not lose the
 file reference when you change directories

 ```ruby